mnichols08/explore-rpg/README.md

 - **Modular UI** &mdash; Web Components power the HUD, stat display, and charge meter.
 - **Procedural soundtrack** &mdash; a native Web Audio score and responsive effects you can toggle on the fly.
 - **Persistent heroes** &mdash; each browser stores a hero ID locally while the server tracks stats and XP for that ID.
-- **Server-spawned foes** &mdash; cooperative enemy waves roam the map so every hero shares the same PvE encounters.
+- **Server-spawned foes** &mdash; cooperative enemy waves (including elite dungeon variants) roam the map so every hero shares the same PvE encounters.
+- **Procedurally generated strongholds** &mdash; shimmering gateways whisk heroes into harder, instanced arenas brimming with tougher enemies and richer rewards.
+- **Dynamic dungeon atmospherics** &mdash; animated lava pools, obsidian corridors, and exit sigils add tension without sacrificing performance.
+- **Live minimap HUD** &mdash; a top-right tactical map tracks heroes, portals, and the shimmering safe zone so you always know where to head next.

 ## Getting started